-"Applicant" means the person or persons applying for approval as a (i) licensed family day home; (ii) licensed family day system; (iii) licensed child-placing agency; (iv) licensed independent foster home; (v) voluntarily registered family day home; (vi) family day home approved by a licensed family day system; (vii) foster and adoptive home approved by a licensed child-placing agency; (viii) religious exempt child day center; or (ix) licensed child day center.
+"Applicant" means the person applying for approval or licensure as a (i) licensed child-placing agency; (ii) licensed independent foster home; or (iii) foster and adoptive home approved by a licensed child-placing agency.
 In the case of a sole proprietorship, the applicant is the individual owner.
 In the case of a partnership, the applicants are all the partners.
-If the applicant is a corporation, association, or business trust, the applicants are the officers.
+If the applicant is a corporation, association, or business trust, the applicants are officers.
 If the applicant is a limited liability company, the applicants are the members or managers.
 If the applicant is a public agency, the applicant is the person responsible for the overall operation of the public agency.

-"Approved" means having obtained the status of approval through the process required in Minimum Standards for Licensed Family Day-Care Systems (22VAC-40-120) or Standards for Licensed Child-Placing Agencies (22VAC40-131).
-Approved facilities are family day homes approved by licensed family day systems.
+"Approved" means having obtained the status of approval through the process required in Standards for Licensed Child-Placing Agencies (22VAC40-131).
 Approved foster and adoptive parents include resource, foster, adoptive, treatment foster, and short-term foster parents and families approved by child-placing agencies.